byui-cse/cse351-student-version/lesson_03/canvas/prepare.md

 - Image processing.
 - Large-scale data analysis.

-For these tasks, using threads in Python will **not result in a speedup proportional to the number of cores**.
+For there tasks, using threads in Python will `not result in a speedup proportional tothe number of cores`.
 In fact, it can sometimes even slow down the program due to the overhead of thread management and context switching.
 The GIL serializes the execution of Python, preventing true parallel execution.

 Why does the GIL exist?
 The GIL simplifies CPython's implementation, particularly memory management.
 It makes it easier to integrate C extensions and ensures thread safety for the interpreter's internal data structures.
 Removing the GIL is a complex undertaking that has been explored but poses significant challenges to maintaining compatibility and performance.